okhulusi/Qt_Game_OmarK/GameDesignDoc.md

 player survives, the higher the score he/she receives.
 The sea monsters will get more and more upset the longer she survives, so prepare for an increase in difficulty as time goes on.

+## Levels
+The evil creatures of the sea grow stronger as time goes on.
+There are three levels of difficulty.
+1. The creatures are relatively weak.
+Lilla is still at a slow pace and can dodge enemies easily.
+2. The creatures spawn twice as often as in level 1.
+Lilla is moving at a faster pace, and may run into some trouble.
+3. Lilla and the creatures enter hydro superdrive, where creatures spawn 3 times as often as level 1, sharks, bubbles, and clams move much faster, and Eels shoot seven blasts instead of four.
+Further, every twenty seconds that Lilla survives in level 3, the creatures continue to spawn and move faster.
+The creatures described are explained below.
+A red flash occurs when the difficulty increases any time in level 3.

 ##Layout
 The Layout is depicted in the picture link below:
 ![alt text](./GamePictures/Layout.png "Game Layout")